 Travelling by Train To And From Heathrow Airport

 The Heathrow Express is the fastest way to travel into Central London.
-Trains leave every 15 minutes and the journey takes about 20 minutes.
-Trains to London leave Heathrow Airport from approximately 5am until 11.45pm.
-Standard adult fares are £21 for a single ticket purchased online or at a ticket office/machine (or £26 when purchased onboard).
+Trains from Heathrow leave every 15 minutes and the journey to London Paddington takes about 15-20 minutes.
+Trains to London leave Heathrow Airport from approximately 5am until 11.55pm.
+Standard adult fares are £21.50 for a single ticket purchased online or at a ticket office/machine (or £26.50 when purchased onboard).

 Heathrow Connect services run from London Paddington, calling at Ealing Broadway, West Ealing, Hanwell, Southall, Hayes & Harlington and Heathrow Central (Terminals 1, 2 and 3).
 For Terminals 4 and 5, there's a free Heathrow Express transfer service from Heathrow Central.
 Heathrow Connect journey time is about 25 minutes from Paddington to Heathrow Central and adult single tickets cost £10.10.

 Travelling By Tube To And From Heathrow Airport

 The Piccadilly line connects Heathrow Airport to Central London and the rest of the Tube system.
-The Tube is cheaper than the Heathrow Express or Heathrow Connect but it takes a lot longer and is less comfortable.
+The Tube is cheaper than the Heathrow Express or Heathrow Connect but it takes a lot longer.
 Tube services leave Heathrow every few minutes from approximately 5.10am (5.50am Sundays) to 11.45pm (11.30pm Sundays).

-Journey time to Piccadilly Circus is about 50 minutes.
+The journey time to Piccadilly Circus is about 50 minutes.
 There are three Tube stations at Heathrow Airport, serving Terminals 1-3, Terminal 4 and Terminal 5.
-A single paper ticket from Heathrow (Zone 6) into Central London (Zone 1) costs £5.50.
+A single paper ticket from Heathrow (Zone 6) into Central London (Zone 1) costs £5.70.